 Sauté canned or frozen vegetables in olive oil until tender.
 Prepare brown rice as directed by packaging.
 Mix equal parts water and soy or teriyaki sauce to create a sauce.
-Toss with the sautéed veggies and serve over brown rice.
+Toss with the sautéed veggies and serve over brown rice with baked tofu, beans or chicken.

 Canned meats and soups may seem intimidating, but you can make great use of these pantry staples by creating a one-pot meal.
 Prepare whole wheat pasta as directed on the package.
 Combine 2 cans tuna or chicken with 2 cans cream of celery soup and a splash of skim or 1% milk.
 Add in your favorite seasonings like minced garlic, ground black pepper, or dried parsley.
 Stir in two types of frozen vegetables, like peas and corn, to add veggie power to your meal.
 Add the cooked pasta to the mix, and transfer the casserole to a large baking dish.
 Sprinkle with shredded cheese and bake for about 30 minutes until warm and bubbly.